 - 1. Proposal One: To re-elect Remi Barbier, Sanford R. Robertson and Patrick J. Scannon, M.D., Ph.D. as Class III Directors to serve for three-year terms and until their successors are duly elected and qualified; - 2.
-Proposal Two: To approve the 2018 Omnibus Incentive Plan, including for purposes of Section 162(m)(4)(C) of the Internal Revenue Code of 1986, as amended (the "Code"), and the reservation of a total of 1,000,000 shares of our common stock for issuance thereunder; - 3.
+Proposal Two: To approve the 2018 Omnibus Incentive Plan and the reservation of a total of 1,000,000 shares of our common stock for issuance thereunder; - 3.
 Proposal Three: To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2018; - 4.
 Proposal Four: To approve, by a non-binding advisory vote, the 2017 executive compensation for the Company's executive officers; and - 5.
 To transact such other business as may properly be brought before the meeting and any adjournment(s) thereof.